-4 Danger Indicates a hazard with a high level of risk, which if not avoided, will result in death or serious injury. .
-Warning Indicates a hazard with a medium or low level of risk, which if not avoided, could result in minor or moderate injury.

-• Caution Indicates a potentially hazardous situation, which if not avoided, could result in equipment damage, data loss, performance degradation, or unexpected results.
-Provides additional information to emphasize or suppler important points of the main text.
-Provides additional information to emphasize or supplement important points of the main text.
+4 Danger Indicates a hazard with a high level of risk, which if not avoided, will result in death or serious injury.
+1 Warning Indicates a hazard with a medium or low level of risk, which if not avoided, could result in minor or moderate injury. • Caution Indicates a potentially hazardous situation, which if not avoided, could result in equipment damage, data loss, performance degradation, or unexpected results.
+Note Provides additional information to emphasize or supplement important points of the main text.